GDPR PRIVACY NOTICE

 8 - Data storage

 Data is stored online on the confidential web-based software Cliniko and Finger-ink which can also be accessed by the administrative team and associates of The Practice.
 Data will be accessed and may be stored on password-protected computers, laptops, tablets and mobile phones as well as a secure online backup system.
-Pre-consultation forms filled in on the Chiltern breastfeeding Partnership Website will go directly to a Chiltern Breastfeeding Partnership work email and stored securely on the Chiltern Breastfeeding Partnership Website.
-This will only be accessed by members of Chiltern Breastfeeding Partnership.

 The Practice endeavours to ensure paper data is stored securely.